kennethd/RepData_PeerAssessment1/PA1_template.md

 ## 8 2012-11-30   288
 ```

-There are only 8 days with `NA` steps values, and all 8 are missing all 288
+There are 8 days with `NA` steps values, and all 8 are missing all 288
-observations for the day (there are 1,440 minutes in a day, divided by 5 = 288).
+observations for the day.

 ### Histogram of total steps per day